ZCB-endeavor/OGL_PointCloud/README.md

-# OpenGL Point Cloud Viewer
+# OpenGL Stitch Point Cloud Viewer

 ## Introduction
-This project realizes the reading of color depth images and concatenation into point cloud display, supporting user interaction using mouse and keyboard.\
+This project realizes the reading of color depth images and concatenation into point cloud display, supporting user interaction using mouse and keyboard.
-本项目实现了读取彩色深度图像并拼接为点云显示，支持用户使用鼠标和键盘进行交互。

 ## Demonstration
 <div align="center">